D-Sketon/hexo-theme-reimu/README.en.md

 ### Site comments

+> In-site comments can be controlled independently of each post using `comments` in Front matter.
+> Comments are not shown when `comments` is `false`, and are shown or not shown when `true` or not filled in, depending on the `_config_yml` configuration.

 If based on [Valine](https://valine.js.org/)
 Please refer to its official documentation to complete the configuration of `LeanCloud` and change `valine.enable` to `true` in the inner `_config_yml` and fill in your own `appId` and `appKey`